-I tried multiple times, I made sure I was not dreaming and copied files into this non-existing folders, even made a folder inside it.
+I tried multiple times, I made sure I was not dreaming and copied files into these non-existing folders, even made a folder inside it.
 When I deleted the files in it, all was good.
-But, I could not delete the new folder I made inside it for the same reason that it was no longer there.
+But I could not delete the new folder I made inside it for the same reason that it was no longer there.

 And Something For Fun

-There are blue flowers in the green grassy patch but they are hard for me to see if I look at them.
-But, if I look at somewhere in the middle and move my eyes slowly side to side I notice the blue flowers almost winking at me at some point?
-As I turn my gaze on to them, they seem to disappear.
+There are blue flowers in the green grassy patch, but they are hard for me to see if I look at them.
+But if I look at somewhere in the middle and move my eyes slowly from side to side, I notice the blue flowers almost winking at me at some point?
+As I turn my gaze on them, they seem to disappear.
 Do you have the same experience?
 I even found an article about it!